 summary of evidence on seeking safety

 Is Seeking Safety an evidence-based treatment?
 Yes.
-Here are examples of summaries
+Here are examples of summaries.
+See also our page of all studies.

-- Meta-analysis (2023) shows positive effects for Seeking Safety on both PTSD and substance use disorder.
+- Meta-analysis (2023) by an independent team shows positive effects for Seeking Safety on both PTSD and substance use disorder.

 - PTSD / SUD treatment options (2020).
-This comprehensive literature review addresses 13 models, finding that those originating in the substance abuse field, including Seeking Safety, are stronger on public health factors and more feasible in substance abuse treatment settings than models originating in the PTSD field.
+This comprehensive literature review addresses 13 models, finding that models originating in the addiction field, including Seeking Safety, are stronger on public health factors and more feasible in addiction treatment settings than models originating in the PTSD field.

-- Provider adoption (2018) of Seeking Safety showed it to be the second most adopted out of 6 models in a major Los Angeles County Department of Mental Health initiative spanning 59 agencies, and was sustained by 83% of agencies that had adopted it (see top of page 7 of the pdf)
+- Provider adoption (2018) study by Los Angeles County Department of Mental Health surveyed 59 agencies and found Seeking Safety to be the second most adopted of 6 models, and sustained by 83% of agencies that adopted it (per page 7 of the pdf).

-- Cost-benefit analysis (2018) indicates Seeking Safety has an 88% likelihood of benefit relative to cost and is in the top three out of 23 substance abuse models studied, according to an independent government analysis
+- Cost-benefit analysis (2018) by an independent government analysis indicates Seeking Safety has an 88% likelihood of benefit relative to cost and is in the top three out of 23 substance abuse models studied.

-- Meta-analysis of Seeking Safety (2016) shows that among 1,997 clients Seeking Safety showed significant impact on both PTSD (moderate effect) and substance use (modest effect)
+- Meta-analysis of Seeking Safety (2016) by an independent team shows that among 1,997 clients Seeking Safety showed significant impact on both PTSD (moderate effect) and substance use (modest effect)

 - Listed as strong research support for PTSD with substance use disorder by the Psychotherapy Division of the American Psychological Association